alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 Dot can send any message she likes, by name, to any object.

     "apple".upcase

+# Other Operators

-There are other operators, like PLUS and TIMES, but they only send one message each.
+There are other operators, like PLUS (`+`) and TIMES (`*`), but they only send one message each.

+And remember, Dot is more powerful than any other operator!

+    2 + 7

+is the same as

+    2.+ 7

+Both send the message `+` to the object `2`.

+# Return Values

+Every time an object receives a message, it returns a response.

+The response is also called the VALUE or the RETURN VALUE.

+You can think of it as the answer to a question.

+    2 + 2    # Question: What is 2 + 2?
+    4        # Answer: 4

 # String Messages